chiabre/konakart_dockerized/konakart_as_tomcat/README.md

 To connect to a different database:

-1. set- as per [Konakart documentation] (https://www.konakart.com/docs/DatabaseNotes.html) - the connections parameters in the `konakart.properties` and `konakartadmin.properties` files (samples of mysql and postres configurations provided the mysql and posgres folders).
+1. set- as per [Konakart documentation] (https://www.konakart.com/docs/DatabaseNotes.html) - the connections parameters in the `konakart.properties` and `konakartadmin.properties` files (samples of MySQL and postreSQL configurations provided the mysql and posgres folders).
 2. mount the 2 file in the following directory:
     * `konakart.properties` -> `/opt/konakart/webapps/konakartadmin/WEB-INF/classes/konakartadmin.properties`
     * `konakartadmin.properties` ->  `/opt/konakart/webapps/konakart/WEB-INF/classes/konakart.properties`